-On October 16, 2008, the Company was served with a class action lawsuit in California state court filed by a single named plaintiff.
-The suit alleges that, at the time the Company acquired the assets of Privileged Access, LP and its affiliates ("PA"), the Company and other named defendants willfully failed to pay former California employees of PA who became employees of the Company all of the wages they earned during their employment with PA, including accrued vacation time.
-The suit also alleges that the Company improperly "stripped" those employees of their seniority.
+On October 16, 2008, the Company was served with a class action lawsuit in California state court filed by a single named plaintiff (the "California Case").
+The suit alleged that, at the time the Company acquired the assets of Privileged Access, LP and its affiliates ("PA"), the Company and other named defendants willfully failed to pay former California employees of PA who became employees of the Company all of the wages they earned during their employment with PA, including accrued vacation time.
+The suit also alleged that the Company improperly "stripped" those employees of their seniority.
 The suit asserts claims for alleged violation of the California Labor Code; alleged violation of the California Business & Professions Code and for alleged unfair business practices; alleged breach of contract; alleged breach of the duty of good faith and fair dealing; and for alleged unjust enrichment.
 The original complaint sought, among other relief, compensatory and statutory damages; restitution; pre-judgment and post-judgment interest; attorney's fees, expenses and costs; penalties; and exemplary and punitive damages.
 The complaint did not specify a dollar amount sought.
 The Court granted in part without leave to amend and in part with leave to amend the Company's motions seeking dismissal of the plaintiff's original complaint and various amended complaints.
 Discovery proceeded on the remaining claims in the third amended complaint.
 On February 15, 2011, the Court granted plaintiff's motion for class certification.
-On June 22, 2011, the Court determined the content of the class notice.